hanabi/hanabi.github.io/misc/convention-questions.md

 ### 5) Put Everything in One Message

-- Type out your entire question into a single message.
+- Type out your entire question into a single message (including the attempt to answer your own question).

 <br />